ChrisPritchard/ctf-writeups/tryhackme/skynet.md

 This last takes a base 64 encoded python reverse shell one liner (as used before, above) and decodes it into a file.

-Setting up a nc reverse listener, within a minute I had the magic pop of a root shell!
-The final flag was `3f0372db24753accc7179a282cd6a949`
+Setting up a nc reverse listener, within a minute I had the magic pop of a root shell and got the final flag from /root :)